 Internship Approval Required

-Western Washington University's Residency Administrator (Principal) Certificate program is based on the 2007 State Standard Five.
+Western Washington University's Residency Administrator (Principal) Certificate program is based on the National Education Leadership Program (NELP).
 All candidates for the Washington State Residency Principal's Certificate must spend 540 hours in a full school-year field experience, of which at least one half shall be when students and staff are present.
 The intern shall be under the supervision of a mentoring principal or vice principal certificated at the appropriate level with a minimum three years of experience in the role.

 All candidates for the Washington State Initial Superintendent's Certificate must undertake a six-quarter, 540-hour field experience, to include beginning and end of school-year activities, under the direction and mentorship of a certificated superintendent.
 The primary standards and benchmarks that drive the program are the Washington Advisory Council for Professional Administrator Standards (WACPAS) and performance indicators.
 Essentially, these are the ISLLC Standards with two added to specifically address the superintendency.
 Standards are aligned with the 2007 State Standard V: Knowledge and Skills (Superintendent) and the National Educational Leadership Program (NELP) Standards